 All users operating a system might not have access to each and every file and folder.
 The owner of the file (usually the Administrator) has the right to modify the permissions.
 However, at times, in the File Properties, users may get the error – Unable to display current owner.
 Normally, to change the permissions of a file or folder, right-click on the file/folder and select Properties > Security > Advanced > Change.
 But if you cannot or if you see this message, then this post will help you.

-Unable to display current owner
+Unable to display current owner on Windows

 The causes could be many:

 - A software used to lock folders might be preventing the change in permissions.

 - The file or folder for which you which to change the permissions might be corrupt.

 - The Administrator account might not have been activated.

 This situation could be problematic especially if the file or folder in question is important.
 Since the file/folder doesn’t have an owner, no one is technically authorized to change its properties.
 To resolve this issue, try these suggestions: